 West Virginia prohibits leaving an animal unattended and confined in a motor vehicle when physical injury to or death of the animal is likely to result.

-And even when there aren’t specific laws mentioning pets in vehicles, leaving animals in unsafe circumstances could constitute animal cruelty.
+And even when there aren’t specific laws mentioning pets in vehicles, leaving animals in unsafe circumstances could violate state and municipal animal cruelty regulations.

 What Should You Do If You See Pets In Parked Cars?

 If you notice a pet in a parked car and you’re concerned for its safety, there are a few things you can do.
 First, after briefly observing the pet, move away from the vehicle.
 Many dogs will become agitated when strangers approach them.
-And any excitement or barking you instigate could cause his temperature to increase and put him in further danger.
+Any excitement or barking you instigate could cause the dog’s temperature to increase and put him in further danger.

 Next, consider the pet’s condition:

 - Can you tell if the car is running and the air conditioning is on?